(Last Updated: 10/25/2019)

 Appliances that refrigerate (fridges, freezers, air conditioners, dehumidifers) contain hazardous chemicals, so they must be recycled as a large appliance.

 Mostly-Plastic Small Appliances: There are only a few local options for recycling small, mostly-plastic appliances.
 Best Buy accept stick vaccuums, fans, robot vacuums, and upright/canister vacuums for recycling.
 Bainbridge Island Transfer Station accepts "anything with a cord" for recycling (fees may apply).
+If you cannot recycle mostly-plastic small appliances, they are safe to put in the trash.

 The private metal recyclers listed below may also accept your small metal appliance.
 Contact them directly to inquire.